-Kids under the age of 8 should never cross the street without an adult or responsible older child with them.
+Kids under the age of 10 should not cross the street without an adult or responsible older child with them.
 Young children do not have the judgment, visual acuity or experience to cross safely.
 The following guidelines can help keep you and your child safe when crossing the street.

 Steps for Pedestrian Safety

 - Find a safe place to cross the street, such as a crosswalk or corner of an intersection.